jpverkamp/blog/content/programming/2019/2019-05-02-prevent-javascript-links-by-parsing-urls.md

 - PHP
 - Go
 ---
 If you have a website that allows users to submit URLs, one of the (many many) things people will try to do to break your site is to submit URLs that use the `javascript:` protocol (rather than the more expected `http:` or `https:`).
-This is almost never something that you want, since it allows users to submit essentially arbitrary code that other users will run on click in the context of your domain ({{< wikipedia "same origin policy" >}}).
+This is almost never something that you want, since it allows users to submit essentially arbitrary code that other users will run on click in the context of your domain ([[wiki:same origin policy]]()).

 So how do you fix it?